The Role of the Special Educational Needs Co-ordinator (SENCo) or Inclusion Officer

 The key responsibilities of the SENCo may include:

 - overseeing the day-to-day operation of the school’s SEN policy

-- coordinating provision for children with SEN
+- coordinating provision for children with SEND

 - liaising with the relevant Designated Teacher where a looked after pupil has SEN

 - advising on the graduated approach to providing SEN support

 - advising on the deployment of the school’s delegated budget and other resources to meet pupils’ needs effectively

 - liaising with parents of pupils with SEND